mtth/azkaban/README.rst

   project.add_job('baz', PigJob('/.../baz.pig', {'dependencies': 'bar'}))

-Using a custom pig type, is as simple as changing the :code:`PigJob.type` class variable.
+Using a custom pig type is as simple as changing the :code:`PigJob.type` class variable.

 Next steps